-Ancillary Substances: According to the 2014 TR, there are a few yeast species that are formulated with no ancillary substances, however, many commercially available yeasts are formulated with other ingredients.
+According to the 2014 TR, There are a few yeast species that are formulated with no ancillary substances, however, many commercially available yeasts are formulated with other ingredients.
 These substances, such as ascorbic acid, may be listed on the National List.
 However, other ancillary ingredients not appearing on the National List are routinely combined with yeast on a commercial scale.
 These may be water, emulsifiers, and cutting oils.
 The compounds used for emulsifiers are enumerated in the TR (2014 TR) and that extensive list should be referred to for specific details of ancillary substances in yeast products.
-During the prior sunset review in 2015, the following functional classes were reviewed for ancillary substances in yeasts: Antioxidants, preservatives, emulsifiers, defoaming agents, and substrate that may remain in the final product.
+During the prior sunset review in 2015, the following Functional Classes were reviewed for ancillary substances in yeasts: Antioxidants, preservatives, emulsifiers, defoaming agents, and substrate that may remain in the final product.
 It was suggested that starch be added to this list during that review.
-One substance on the chart, BHT, was questioned as being problematic with regard to exposure.
+One substance on the chart, BHT, was questioned as problematic for exposure.

-Discussion: Yeast is widely used and has been for centuries.
+Yeast is widely used and has been for centuries.
 Many organic products rely on the use of yeast for their distinctive features and characteristics.
 While there has been broad support for the relisting of yeast on the National List in past reviews, significant discussion has been centered on ancillary substances and whether organic forms of yeast are available.
 Yeast underwent a significant review that led to a change in the listing in 2010.
-The 2014 technical review added information about the current status of various yeasts and looked at the ancillary substances.
+The 2014 Technical Review added information about the current status of various yeasts and looked at the ancillary substances.
+There are many types of yeast and yeast is used to produce many substances, so this is a constantly changing playing field.
 As part of the prior sunset review many commenters noted that organic yeast forms are readily available, but that for certain uses there are some forms that are not yet organically produced in sufficient quantity or quality.
 These included torula yeast, nutritional yeast for livestock feed, gluten-free yeast, fresh yeast, and some types of wine yeast.
-This led to the extensive annotation on the National List for the yeast.
+This led to the extensive annotation for the listing of yeast on the National List.

-During the prior sunset review in 2015, the following functional classes were reviewed for ancillary substances in yeasts: Antioxidants, preservatives, emulsifiers, defoaming agents, and substrate that may remain in the final product.
+During the prior sunset review in 2015, the following Functional Classes were reviewed for ancillary substances in yeasts: Antioxidants, preservatives, emulsifiers, defoaming agents, and substrate that may remain in the final product.
 It was suggested that starch be added to this list during that review.
-One substance on the chart, BHT, was questioned as being problematic with regard to exposure.
+One substance on the chart, BHT, was questioned as problematic for exposure.